virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 PS C:\> Set-YubikeyOTP -Slot 1 -StaticPassword -PasswordLength 16 -AppendCarriageReturn
 ```

-Created a static password with a length of 16 characters and appends a carriage return.
+Creates a static password with a length of 16 characters and appends a carriage return (Enter).

 ### Example 2
 ```powershell